 Sure, autonomous vehicles will undoubtedly be an integral part of tomorrow’s transportation.
 Learning how to control technology so its software functions properly and equipping autonomous vehicles with some sort of advanced blind spot detection and knowledge of space required is a start.

-Teaching cars to safely change lanes without hitting another motorcycle could avoid unnecessary litigation from a Santa Barbara motorcycle accidents attorney.
+Teaching cars to safely change lanes without hitting another motorcycle could avoid unnecessary litigation from a Santa Barbara motorcycle accident attorney.

 - Santa Barbara